Center for Individual Rights: Civil rights

 In another case that reached the Supreme Court, CIR participated in the voting rights case of Reno v.
 Bossier Parish in which the Department of Justice refused to provide pre-clearance for a state redistricting plan which expanded minority districts because the DOJ felt even more minority districts could be created.
 The Court held that DOJ could not deny pre-clearance to redistricting plans that did not show a discriminatory intent and which did not reduce the number of minority districts.

+CIR represented Ultima Services Corporation in challenging the constitutionality of the Small Business Administration's (SBA) 8(a) Business Development Program's use of racial classifications.
+In September 2023, CIR filed a motion seeking additional equitable relief, advocating for a complete prohibition on awarding 8(a) contracts within the administrative and technical support industry, explicitly including contracts awarded to entities owned by Alaska Native Corporations and Indian tribes.
+The following month, CIR further argued that contracting advantages for Alaska Native Corporations constituted racial classifications and urged the court to reject the government's narrower interpretation of the initial injunction.

+In the case of Davis v.
+Guam, CIR partnered with Gibson Dunn and the Election Law Center to represent Arnold Davis, a resident challenging Guam's race-based voting restrictions.
+The Ninth Circuit Court of Appeals ruled that limiting voting rights to "Native Inhabitants of Guam" violated the Fifteenth Amendment.
+Subsequently, the District Court of Guam awarded $947,717 to cover the legal costs incurred by CIR, Gibson Dunn, and the Election Law Center.